-We celebrate a two-minute horse race for two weeks.
-The Kentucky Derby is the pinnacle of our holidays, the peak of our spring here in the Commonwealth.
+Louisville celebrates a two-minute horse race for two weeks.
+The Kentucky Derby is the pinnacle of its holidays, the peak of spring in the Commonwealth.
 It is a source of infectious energy.
 It is indulgence in traditional Southern culture in the truest sense of the phrase.
-It's sore feet, scratchy throats, empty wallets, stacked glasses, seersucker suits, and flamboyant hats.
-It's 12 million dollars in cash bets in one day, and 150,000 strangers unified by one song and theme - "My Old Kentucky Home."
+It’s sore feet, scratchy throats, empty wallets, stacked glasses, seersucker suits, and flamboyant hats.
+It’s 12 million dollars in cash bets in one day, and 150,000 strangers unified by one song and theme–“My Old Kentucky Home.”

 This year, for the 140th running, the Derby has gotten even flashier.
 Churchill Downs is well known for the Twin Spires, but it will also soon be known for its place in the digital future.
 The iconic race track has partnered with Panasonic to install the largest ultra high definition 4K video screen in the world on the backstretch of the track.

 The “Big Board,” as they call it, is part of Churchill Downs’ race against time to modernize and remain relevant.